fabric8io/docker-maven-plugin/doc/intro.md

 With this plugin it is possible to run completely isolated integration tests so you don't need to take care of shared resources.
-Ports can be mapped dynamically and made available as Maven properties to you integration test code.
+Ports can be mapped dynamically and made available as Maven properties to your integration test code.

 Multiple containers can be managed at once which can be linked